sauceisgood/ccbot/README.md

 - Simple and stable
 - No time duration limits
 - High quality sounds
-- Sudo users (userbot itself and its contacts)
 - Works only in one group
 - No queue
+- Commands allowed for userbot and contacts

 ### Commands